tanweijie123/tp/docs/DeveloperGuide.md

     <figcaption>Figure - A possible application state</figcaption>
 </figure>

-In the following sequence diagram, we trace the execution when the user decides to enter the DeleteSession command `sdel 1 f/` into FitEgo with the above scenario, where the first session in FitEgo is the `enduranceTraining` session.
+In the following sequence diagram, we trace the execution when the user decides to enter the Delete Session command `sdel 1 f/` into FitEgo with the above scenario, where the first Session in the Session List is the `enduranceTraining` Session.
 For simplicity, we will refer to this command input as `commandText`.

 ![DeleteSessionSequenceDiagram](images/tracing/DeleteSessionSequenceDiagram.png)